Information for advisors and parents

 There is no minimum age for the programme, but we will assess each under 18 applicant individually.
 This is to ensure all our students are suited to an adult learning environment.

-If a student is under 18 when the course starts, their parents or legal guardians must email us a completed consent form (PDF, 302kB).
+If a student is under 18 when the course starts, their parents or legal guardians must email us a completed consent form: Under-18s form 2019 (PDF, 156kB).

 The student will also need a guardian in the UK.
 The guardian should be someone who can be contacted in case of emergency, to help resolve problems – for example, if the student's parents do not speak English.
 The guardian should be able to take responsibility if for any reason the student leaves the University.
 If you do not know anyone who can act as a guardian, you can try the AEGIS website.